aphan1um/cloud63/ansible/README.md

 chmod 600 pkey_team63.pem
 ./run_nectar.sh
 ```
-You may be prompted for Openstack password and SUDO password.
-Note that you may ignore *chmod* commands if the 2 files already have appropriate permissions.
+You will be prompted for the Openstack and SUDO password.
+You may ignore the *chmod* commands if the 2 files already have appropriate permissions.

 Below this page are additional documentation details on customising the setup that would be too long to mention in the report.